ronuma/legends/Videogame/GDD.md

 ### **Mechanics**

 Are there any interesting mechanics?
 If so, how are you going to accomplish them?
 Physics, algorithms, etc.

+### **Listado de clases a programar**

+1. Player Classes
+   - **PlayerHealth**:Reduces player health in case of recieving damage
+   - **PlayerShooting**: Controls player shooting with mouse
+   - **PlayerMovement**: Controls player movement with w,a,s,d keys
+   - **PlayerStats**: Compiles and stores all player stats
+   - **PlayerMeleeAttack**: Controls player melee attack with mouse
+2. Enemy Classes
+   - **EnemyHealth**: Reduces enemy health in case of recieving damage
+   - **EnemyMovement**: Controls enemy movement according to player's position
+   - **EnemyShooting**: Controls enemy shooting style
+   - **EnemyStats**: Compiles and stores all enemy stats
+3. Dungeon and Boss fight Classes
+   - **GameTracker**: Tracks the game's progress, such as number enemies alive, or state of the game
+   - **MapGenerator**: Generates the map of the dungeon
+   - **LevelGenerator**: Generates the enemies and items of the dungeon
+   - **DoorsManager**: Incharge of openinng or clossing sections of the dungoen to control the flow of the game
+   - **LevelManager**: Incharge of loading the next levels of the dungeon
+4. Item Classes
+   - **ItemStats**: Stores all item stats and modifies player stats accordingly
+5. Audio Classes
+   - **MusicManager**: Controls the music of the game in each scene
+6. OverWorld Classes
+   - **OverWorldManager**: Controls the flow of the overworld
+   - **OverWorldUI**: Incharge of the triggers of the overworld
+   - **DungeonEntrance**: Initiates the dungeon

 ## _Level Design_